armbian/build/documentation/H3_mini_faq.md

-# Armbian H3 mini FAQ -- 5.06
+# Armbian H3 mini FAQ -- 5.15

 **Important to know**

+- this will be the last version of the H3 mini FAQ since H3 boards are from now on officially supported
+- Updating Armbian images prior to 5.13 to 5.15 or higher is **not** recommended -- see below
 - 1st boot takes longer (up to 5 minutes).
 Please do not interrupt while the red LED is blinking, the board reboots automatically one time and the green LED starts to blink when ready
 - our [User documentation](http://www.armbian.com/documentation/) (one exception currently: use _h3disp_ to adjust display settings)
 - our [Geek documentation](http://www.armbian.com/using-armbian-tools/) (in case you want to build your own images)
-- CPU frequency settings are 648-1200 MHz on OPi One/Lite and 480-1296 MHz on the other boards (cpufreq governor is _interactive_ therefore the board only increases CPU speed and consumption when needed)
+- CPU frequency settings are 240-1200 MHz on BPi M2+, NanoPi M1 and Beelink X2, 480-1200 MHz on OPi One/Lite and 480-1296 MHz on the other boards (cpufreq governor is _interactive_ therefore the boards only increase CPU speed and consumption when needed)
 - In case you experience instabilities check your SD card using `armbianmonitor -c $HOME` and think about installing [RPi-Monitor for H3](http://www.cnx-software.com/2016/03/17/rpi-monitor-is-a-web-based-remote-monitor-for-arm-development-boards-such-as-raspberry-pi-and-orange-pi/) to get an idea whether you suffer from overheating (`sudo armbianmonitor -r` will install everything needed)
 - In case you're unsure whether to test a desktop or CLI image simply try out the GUI version since you can always get 'CLI behaviour' by running `sudo update-rc.d -f nodm disable` later (this disables the start of X windows and desktop images behave like those made for headless use afterwards.
 If you're experienced you could also reclaim disk space by removing the `libxfce4util-common` package and doing an `apt-get autoremove` later)
 - especially for desktop images the speed of your SD card matters.
 If possible try to use our _nand-sata-install_ script to move the rootfs away from SD card.
 The script also works with USB disks flawlessly ([some background information](http://forum.armbian.com/index.php/topic/793-moving-to-harddisk/))

+**Upgrading from older images**

+Upgrading from any of the H3 pre-built images (read as: all between version 5.03 and 5.12) is **not** recommended.
+We had one fundamental change while developing/improving H3 board support (switching away from providing one OS image for various boards and trying to rely on _board auto detection_ at first boot) that might cause loads of problems when upgrading.

+Therefore it's strongly recommended to backup settings and `$HOME` contents, start with a fresh 5.15 OS image from scratch and then copy back stuff.
+We're sorry for any inconveniences caused by this and [provide a few tips/tweaks in the forum](http://forum.armbian.com/index.php/topic/1400-upgrading-h3-pre-built-armbian-images-to-515-or-above/)

-#OS images with legacy Kernel (3.4.111)
+#OS images with legacy Kernel (3.4.112)

-Armbian started beginning with release 5.04 to support all available H3 based Orange Pi boards (including [One](http://forum.armbian.com/index.php/topic/724-quick-review-of-orange-pi-one/) and Lite when available).
+Armbian started beginning with release 5.04 to support all available H3 based Orange Pi boards back then and extended the support to a few more H3 devices (also from other vendors) in the meantime.
+For a board overview you can look through our [buyer's guide](http://forum.armbian.com/index.php/topic/1351-h3-board-buyers-guide/) and/or Jean-Luc's [nice comparison table](http://www.cnx-software.com/2016/06/08/allwinner-h3-boards-comparison-tables-with-orange-pi-banana-pi-m2-nanopi-p1-and-h3-olinuxino-nano-boards/#comments).

-**Changes in 5.06 (not released yet)**
+**Changes between 5.06 and 5.15 (not released yet)**

+- Added [improved camera driver](https://github.com/avafinger/gc2035) for Xunlong's cheap 2MP GC2035 camera
+- Improved throttling/DRAM settings for the new 3 overheating H3 devices (BPi M2+, NanoPi M1, Beelink X2)
+- Added official support for Beelink X2, NanoPi M1, Banana Pi M2+
+- Improved console output (serial + display)
+- Finally got rid of (broken) board auto detection.
+We do not ship any more one image for several devices that tries to detect/fix things on 1st boot but provide one dedicated image per board (Plus and Plus 2 and both NanoPi M1 variants being handled as the same device since only size of DRAM/eMMC differs)
+- Tried to improve user experience with better/unified led handling (light directly after boot, communicate booting states through blinking)
+- Improve partitioning and filesystem resize on 1st boot making it easier to clone every installation media afterwards
+- fully support installation on eMMC on all H3 devices (`u-boot` and `nand-sata-install.sh` fixes)
+- Improved performance/thermal/throttling behaviour on all H3 boards (especially newer Oranges)
+- Prevent HDMI screen artefacts (disabling interfering TV Out by default)
+- Enhanced 8189ETV driver for older Oranges
+- Added support for OPi Lite, PC Plus and Plus 2E including new 8189FTV Wi-Fi (client, AP and monitoring mode, added fix for random MAC address)
+- Added in-kernel corekeeper patch (bringing back killed CPU cores after heavy overheating situations when thermal situation is ok again)
+- Added TV Out patch for Orange Pi PC
+- Further improve driver compilation due to improved kernel headers scripts compilation
+- Initrd support
+- increased kernel version to 3.4.112
+- Exchanged whole kernel source tree to [newer BSP variant](https://github.com/friendlyarm/h3_lichee), cleaned up sources, rebased all +100 patches (fixed display issues and kswapd bug, new and more performant GPU driver, increase Mali400MP2 clock to 600MHz)
+- Added RTL2832U drivers to kernel (DVB-T)
+- Many minor fixes

+**Changes in 5.06**

 - increase kernel version to 3.4.111
 - headers auto creation while install (eases kernel/driver compilation)